Clunking, rattling, creaking, knocking… these are not sounds you should hear when turning your car’s steering wheel.

 5. Faulty Power Steering Rack

-A steering rack is one of the main components of a modern rack-and-pinion steering system.
+A steering rack is one of the essential components of a modern rack-and-pinion steering system.
 The steering rack sits between the front wheels, connecting the steering column and intermediate shaft to each tie rod.

 6. Dried Out Ball Joints